Skip to content

 Blue Monkey Makes

 We were mid-project — deep in a client build — trying to nail down an aura gradient for a hero section.
-You know the kind: soft, layered colour blobs that bleed into each other, the sort of thing that looks effortless when it's done right and painfully obvious when it's not.
+Soft, layered color blobs that bleed into each other — the sort of thing that looks effortless when it works and painfully obvious when it doesn't.

 We opened every gradient tool we could find.
 Coolors is excellent for palettes.
 Josh Comeau's gradient generator handles easing beautifully.
 Grabient is quick and clean for linear gradients.